 Probate Judges Must Decide Contested Estate Issues

-The Judge's Role in Estate Proceedings
+A Judge's Role in Estate Proceedings

-The judge's exact duties can also vary depending upon whether the personal representative of the estate, the heirs-at-law, and the will's beneficiaries get along and whether a will contest is filed.
+The judge's exact duties can also vary depending upon whether everyone—the personal representative or executor of the estate, the heirs-at-law, and the will's beneficiaries—gets along and whether a will contest is filed.

 Uncontested Estates When There's a Will

-These orders are generally necessary to allow the estate to wrap up one aspect of the probate process so it can move onto the next.
-They include orders to open the estate and to formally appoint the executor to act on behalf of the estate and to authorize the sale of estate assets, if necessary, so the decedent's creditors can be paid.
-An order is generally required to close the estate as well when the probate process is completed.
+Common orders include those that officially open the estate and that formally appoint the executor to act on behalf of the estate.
+Orders are necessary to authorize the sale of estate assets if this is necessary so the decedent's creditors can be paid.
+An order is generally required to close the estate when the probate process is completed.

 Contested Estates With a Will

 The judge might also be called upon to settle other disputes between the executor and the beneficiaries.
-These can range from perceived problems with how the executor is administering the estate—often complaints that she's taking too long—to disagreements among the beneficiaries as to how certain estate assets should be handled.
+These can range from perceived problems with how the executor is administering the estate—there are often complaints that they're taking too long—to disagreements among the beneficiaries as to how certain estate assets should be handled.

 Duties of a Probate Judge in Intestate Estates

-Steps of Probate Administration and the Judge's Duties
+Steps of Probate Administration

-A typical step involves gathering the decedent's assets, which might involve the executor or personal representative taking actual possession of a tangible piece of property or just identifying and locating assets like investment accounts, bank accounts, and insurance policies.
+A typical step involves gathering the decedent's assets.
+This might involve the executor or personal representative taking actual possession of a tangible piece of property, or just identifying and locating assets like investment accounts, bank accounts, and insurance policies.

-How Are Probate Judges Paid for This Work?
+How Much Are Probate Judges Paid?

-There is typically one probate court per U.S. county in counties that maintain these courts at all.
+There's usually one probate court per U.S. county in counties that maintain these courts at all.
 Some rural counties with very modest populations will divert their probate cases to the state capital or to a larger, nearby county.